 What Comes Next After School?

 According to the BLS, new hires can expect an additional 12 months of on-the-job training to round out the lessons learned in school.
-Like any other industry on the cutting edge of renewable energy production, you can expect opportunities to learn new skills and gain additional certifications as turbines evolve and technology improves.

 Michael d’Estries writes about innovation, arts and culture for a variety of outlets.
 When he’s not online, Michael runs his large apple farm and honey business in the Finger Lakes region of New York.